 Raising response rates is critical to improving your results, and the ability to effectively send large numbers of emails (newsletters, special offers, etc.) can be enhanced by using an email service provider (ESP) or an SMTP Relay.
 But another element that can greatly affect ROI is reducing your email marketing costs and operational overhead.

 Today you have a choice between different types of email service providers with equally different price tags.
 The two main classes of providers are SMTP Relay Services and Email Service Providers.
 Will a difference in cost be justified by a difference in results?
 To fully understand which type of provider is right for your business, it is important to understand the differences between them.

 Low-cost cloud SMTP relay services

-SMTP relay services, like Amazon SES, Dyn, Mailjet, or many others, are an option for advanced emailers.
+SMTP relay services, like Amazon SES, SMTP2GO, Mailjet, or many others, are an option for advanced emailers.
 Using such a service can require users to configure an API or SMTP in order to send emails.
 Moreover, most SMTP relay services often only provide a limited user interface, leaving users on their own to handle matters such as:

 • List management and managing multiple mutually exclusive lists

 • Management of email content libraries, template libraries and image libraries